SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 System.out.println("Map is instance of Object: " + result);
 ```

-Since `HashMap` is a subclass of `Object` the expression `map instanceOf Object` evaluates to `true`.
+Since a `HashMap` is a subclass of `Object` the expression `map instanceOf Object` evaluates to `true`.

-Similarly, we can extend our previous task and check if our pet objects  are `instanceOf` our classes:
+Similarly, we can extend our previous task and check if our "pet" objects  are `instanceOf` our classes:

 ``` java
 class Main {